PaimaStudios/paima-game-templates/web-2.5/README.md

 npm run compile:db
 ```

-To speed up the development cycle you can at any time completely reset the database and start syncing from the latest blockheight with:
+To speed up the development cycle you can at any time completely reset the database and start syncing from the latest blockheight.
+Run this command, that will modify your `.env.development` and `docker-compose.yml` files:

 ```
 npm run database:reset
 ```

-This modifies your `.env.development` and `docker-compose.yml` files.
+To utilize the batcher self signing endpoint you can send appropriate data through this command:

 ```
 npm run post -- <wallet> <xpGain>
 ```

-This showcases a way to communicate with the batcher's self signing endpoint.
 This should be utilized for admin-like inputs originating from your server, not from players.
 These inputs are not validated and you should discard them in your state transition function if they are not posted by the batcher's wallet.

+The command is just a shortcut to well formed `POST` request.
+For testing purposes you can achieve the same goal with a tool you're used to such as `Postman` for example.

 ## Production